-An American President once said that “The business of America is business” and this focus with business and the economy is certainly reflected in our country’s immigration laws.
+An American President once said that “the business of America is business”, and this historic focus on the economy is reflected in our country’s immigration laws.

 Priority workers (EB-1)

 - Foreign nationals of extraordinary ability in the sciences, arts, education, business or athletics;